Synthetic Slings

 protects the webbing from marring the glass and the

-• Many of these slings are custom designed to the
+glass from cutting the webbing. - Many of these slings are custom designed to the

 specific requirements of the glass manufacturer.